top of page

 Factors Driving Demand:

-• Low inventory of available homes
+• Low Inventory: There is a shortage of available homes.

 The True Value of a Home Inspection